nuuuwan/news_lk3_data/README.md

 Joy Girisilda, the 2nd wife of famous culinary artist Madhapatti Rangaraj, met with reporters at the Madras High Court on Wednesday.

-Speaking at the time, he said, “Madhampatti Rangaraj, who is feeding the famous food and auspicious events, has summoned me and my child..
+Speaking at the time, he said, “Madhampatti Rangaraj, who provides food for famous food and auspicious events, has summoned me and my child..
 Madhampatti Rangaraj is the reason for the baby that grows in my stomach.
 It must be given the right.

 Madhampatti Rangaraj has lodged a complaint at the Chennai Municipal Police Commissioner's Office and no action has been taken yet.
-They are distracted to various police stations and call me.
+They are distracted by various police stations and call me.
 The child who grows up in my stomach needs justice.
-Madhampatti Rangaraj should be responsible for my child as a father, ”Joy Girisilda said.
+Madhampatti Rangaraj is the father of my child as the father, ”Joy Girisilda said.

 ◼️